 Try this compromise:

-- Middle name honors
+- Middle name honours

 - Let them pick from your shortlist